Q-Bert-Reynolds/gbedit/README.md

 - only update .asm file when PNG or TMX files change
 - handle 1bpp and rle images
 - identify animations - same size, numbered names (name0, name1, etc)
+- description generator should print warning when more than 6 lines

 Intro